 The Intercollegiate Project Management Triathlon (IPMT) is an undergraduate-level competition that tests competitors’ knowledge of the Project Management Institute’s PMBOK® Guide and their responses to case based scenarios.
 The three events consist of team quiz bowl, individual all-star quiz bowl, and quick fire team challenge.
 Each spring the top four students from the IS405 Certified Associate in Project Management (CAPM) Preparation class are selected to compete against other universities.
 The 2015 competition is scheduled to be held in March in Pittsburgh, PA.

 Contact Jake Stewart – firstname.lastname@example.org - Box 10774

 Small Business Management Team

-These teams normally are a product of MGT 365.
-They write a business plan that is submitted to the Reynolds Governor's Cup Business Plan competition in Little Rock, AR.
+The Small Business Management teams normally are a product of MGT 365.
+The teams write a business plan that is submitted to the Reynolds Governor's Cup Business Plan competition in Little Rock, AR.
 The top twelve written plans in the state are selected to make an oral presentation of their plans in Little Rock.
 The top three plans are awarded cash prizes.

 Society for the Advancement of Management (SAM) Case Team

 This 4-5 member team is selected by Management faculty each fall semester.
 These business students will receive a case story about an active business in January.
 Their task is to analyze the business as a consulting team and provide an oral presentation, at the International SAM Conference, to a panel of judges mapping out an action plan for the subject business.
 The conference location rotates between Orlando, Las Vegas, and Arlington.
 The top three University teams are recognized at the conference during an awards banquet.